General Motors EV1: Demise

 In November 2003, GM began recalling the vehicles.
 By the end of August 2004, all leased EV1s had been retrieved; around forty were donated to museums and educational institutions, but with their powertrains disabled to prevent operation.
+In 2008, engineering students at Howard University in Washington, DC converted the school's EV1 to a hybrid as part of the EcoCAR competition.
 GM retains several working examples in its Heritage Collection, and Holden—GM's Australian subsidiary—preserved one used for evaluation.
 That vehicle was rediscovered in 2021 and donated to the National Motor Museum in Birdwood.
 GM also provided a fully operational EV1 to the Smithsonian Institution after it declined a deactivated unit, though the car is no longer functional due to battery degradation.
 Most of the remaining vehicles were sent to crushing facilities for disposal.

 Filmmaker Francis Ford Coppola claimed on a 2016 episode of Jay Leno's Garage that he had hidden his EV1 from GM, though a company representative disputed this, stating that his leased car had been returned.
 The vehicle in Coppola's possession was the only EV1 known to be privately held at the time.

 In 2025, an EV1 was sold at a tow yard auction in Atlanta, Georgia, the only documented sale of an EV1.
 The original lessee of the EV1 later came forward, stating that he had filed a lawsuit against GM when they attempted to repossess the vehicle, which he believes contributed to the car not being destroyed.
 The vehicle was discovered at Clark Atlanta University after campus police reported it as an abandoned vehicle and impounded it.
+Up for auction, EV enthusiast Billy Caruso won with a bid of $104,000 and started restoring the vandalized car with the help of YouTube creator Jared Pink of The Questionable Garage.
+Caruso launched V212, a project to preserve the history of the EV1 and share the restoration with the world.
+They have been getting help from GM president Mark Reuss, whose father, former GM president Lloyd Reuss from 1990-1992, had championed GM's EV research.